luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

     ],
   ) <fig:views_elite>

-  // anti-elitism results
-  Coeficients for AfD, CDU/CSU, Left and SPD are consistently positive over all tau values.
-For these parties we there see a positive relationship between the proportion of anti-elitist messages in a video and it's number of views.
+  Coefficients for the AfD, CDU/CSU, the Left, and the SPD are consistently positive across all tau values.
+  For these parties, we observe a positive relationship between the proportion of anti-elitist messages in a video and its number of views.
-  We find a monotonic increase for the coefficient for CDU/CSU and Left over tau values.
-For these two parties, we can therefore see an increase in the relationship if we estimate higher percentiles (taus).
+  For the CDU/CSU and the Left, the coefficient increases monotonically with higher tau values.
-  This is espeically relevant when investigating especially successful (viral) videos that accumulate a significant portion of views and therefore have the most potential to influence people's attitudes.
+  This suggests that anti-elitist messaging is particularly relevant for the most successful (i.e., viral) videos, which attract a disproportionate share of views and may exert greater influence on audience attitudes.
-  We also find a slight decrease in the coefficient for the AfD starting at a tau value of around .8.
-Despite this decrease in the relationship for high percentiles the relationship remains high vor all values of tau, indiciating, that, while anti-elitist messaging plays a significant role for the success of an AfD video, other mechanisms may play a more important role for the 20% most successful videos on these channels.
+  For the AfD, we observe a slight decline in the coefficient starting at a tau value of approximately 0.8.
+  Despite this decline, the relationship remains strong across all tau values, indicating that while anti-elitist rhetoric significantly contributes to the success of AfD videos, other factors may play a more prominent role in the top 20% of videos.
-  While the SPD also shows a significant positive coefficient over all tau values, the relationship appears to be weaker compared to the aforementioned parties.
+  The SPD also shows a consistently positive coefficient, though the relationship is weaker compared to the parties mentioned above.
-  Lastly, we find (almost) not relationship between anti-elitist messaging and user engagement for the Greens and the FDP.
+  Finally, we find little to no relationship between anti-elitist messaging and user engagement for the Greens and the FDP.

   #figure(
     image("../figures/reg_views_pplcentr.svg", width: 100%),